belwinjulian/SpellCheck/README.md

 # SpellCheck
 This command-line spell checker helps ensure the accuracy of your text files by cross-referencing them with a word dictionary.
 It can process single files or scan entire directories (including subdirectories).
 When it finds a misspelling, it reports the file, line number, column number, and the incorrect word.

+#Test Cases

+Test Case 1: Basic Functionality

+Input: A simple text file with correctly spelled words and intentional misspellings.
+Expected Output: A list of potential misspellings with their line and column numbers.
+Test Case 2: "MacDonald" Variations

+Input: Text containing "MacDonald" in different cases (macdonald, MacDonald, MACDONALD).
+Expected Output: Only the lowercase "macdonald" should be reported as a potential misspelling.
+Test Case 3: Hyphens

+Input: Text with hyphenated words (e.g., "well-known", "self-explanatory").
+Expected Output: Hyphenated words should be treated as single words.
+Test Case 4: Leading Parentheses

+Input: Text with words starting with parentheses (e.g., "(This").
+Expected Output: Words with leading parentheses should be processed correctly.

 # Features
 - **Verifies spelling against a dictionary**: Ensures the accuracy of your text by comparing words against a provided word list. <br>
 - **Flexible processing**: Can handle individual files or recursively scan entire directory structures (including subdirectories) for comprehensive spell-checking.  <br>